w3c/epubweb/README.md

 Advancing Portable Documents for the Open Web Platform: EPUB-WEB
 ===============================================================

+***This Repo should be considered as closed now.
+The work has been transferred to the [DPUB Interest Group](http://www.w3.org/dpub/IG/) and is now part of the deliverables of that group.
+See the [new repo](https://github.com/w3c/dpub-pwd) for the continuation work.
+(2015-09-26)***

 This is the repo for a White Paper on EPUB-WEB.

 The latest “published” version of the White Paper is the[index.html](index.html) file; to view the document properly rendered in a browser, use the [”paged” version](http://w3c.github.io/epubweb/).
 The repository contains also copies of previous, “stable” versions.
 Finally, the current [development draft](draft/index.html) is also available for comments.